isabella232/sc_Charts/2 - Styling/2 - Script.markdown

 ## Interlude

-**Catie**
-Hang on, that doesn't look like Swift.
+> Build & Run; show that in the middle of the screen.

 **Jessy**
-But perhaps suspiciously …like a Java setter method!?
-As I mentioned earlier the `Charts` framework is actually a port of the popular Android charting library `MPAndroidChart`, and you will occasionally come across a stray Java-like method such as this one.
-But rest assured that the developers are working hard to make the entire framework as Swift-y as possible while still maintaining its roots.

-Here's what happens if I build and run now!

-> show that in the middle of the screen
+That looks _much_ better!
+But something needs to be done about the formatting of the y axis values.

 **Catie**
-That looks much better!
-But something needs to be done about the formatting of the y axis values.

----
-# Part 2

-**Jessy**
 When a chart is rendered, the `Charts` framework will attempt to determine what values are shown on each visible axis based on the data it's plotting.
 However, these values will always be numeric because you can only provide instances of `Double` as the `x` and `y` values.

 To workaround this limitation, `Charts` provides the concept of an axis value formatter, by way of the `IAxisValueFormatter` protocol.

+**Jessy**
+"I" as a prefix for "interface": not very Swifty!
+As I mentioned last time, the `Charts` framework is actually a port of the popular Android charting library `MPAndroidChart`, and you will occasionally come across stray Java-isms, such as this.

 **Catie**
-"I" as a prefix for interface?
-Again, not very Swifty!
-> shakes head

-**Jessy**
-But it gets the job done!
-When a chart is about to be rendered it will call through to any provided axis value formatters, passing the numeric value, and rendering the returned string in its place.
+Regardless, it gets the job done!
+When a chart is about to be rendered, it will call through to any provided axis value formatters, passing the numeric value, and rendering a returned string in its place.

-This mechanism can be used to convert a set of numbers between 1 and 7 into days of the week, for example.
+For example, we'll be using this mechanism to convert a set of numbers between 1 and 7 into days of the week.

 ## Demo